TiagoMA90/digital-nomads/README.md

 - Visitors can create a user account through /register/.
 - Visitors can navigate to the Home/About/Login/Register pages.
 - Visitors can navigate through the pagination of /home/ and /username/.
-- Visitors can access external links on users' posts/comments and footer.
+- Visitors can access external links on users posts/comments and footer.

 ## Registered Users (CRUD) can do the above as a Visitor, moreover:
 - Users can log in/out through the "Log In/Out" functionality.